Lono’s behavior can be tailored using a

 |stack_name_suffix||This is a convenience flag that results in lono automatically appending a string to your stack name.
 The string gets appended to the stack name, but gets removed internally so that lono can use its conventions.
 This can speed up your development flow when you are launching many stacks repeatedly.
 It is explained in more detail below.
 Default: false|

 |s3_folder||This allows you to specify the base folder telling lono where to upload files to s3. app/scripts files are uploaded in the scripts subfolder in here and templates when using lono with nested stacks are uploaded in the templates subfolder.|

 |extract_scripts||This configures how the

-randomize_stack_name is an option that was added after realizing a common development flow pattern that was being repeatedly used.
-When working with CloudFormation templates and developing the source code, we must often launch stacks over and over as we fine tune the stack.
+stack_name_suffix is an option to help with a development workflow.
+When working with CloudFormation templates and developing the source code, we must often launch stacks repeatedly as we fine tune the stack.
 Since we cannot launch a stack with a duplicate name it is useful to use a command like this:

 lono cfn create my-stack-$(date +%s) --template my-stack

-This command automatically adds a random string to the end of the stack name but uses the template name without the random string.
+Lono can automatically add a random string to the end of the stack name but use the template name without the random string.
 The

-randomize_stack_name option automates this.
+stack_name_suffix random option automates this.
 So we can create multiple stacks with different names but the same source template rapidly.
 We can create multiple stacks in rapid-fire fashion and debug.
-When the option is enabled:
+When the option is set to random:

 lono cfn create my-stack